 Labiaplasty and Labia Reduction Melbourne.

-At Aesthetica Image Centre located in Armadale, Dr David Ross and our team understand that decisions about labiaplasty (labia reduction surgery) are deeply personal.
+At Aesthetica Image Centre in Armadale, Dr David Ross and our team understand that decisions about labiaplasty in Melbourne, sometimes called labia reduction surgery, are deeply personal.

 What is Labiaplasty?

-Labiaplasty is a surgical procedure that reshapes or reduces the labia minora (the inner lips) and, in some cases, the labia majora (the outer lips).
+Labiaplasty, also known as labia reduction or labia reshaping surgery, is designed to reshapes or reduces the labia minora (the inner lips) and, in some cases, the labia majora (the outer lips).
 It is tailored to each individual and may be considered for reasons such as:

 • Physical comfort – irritation from clothing, exercise, or cycling.